MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **External name**: The external name is the name that appears in the cloud flow designer and the flow inputs dialog when calling the flow from the console.
     - **Description**: The description of the variable that appears in the cloud and desktop flow designer while calling the flow.
     - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
 You can find information regarding sensitive variables in [Sensitive variables](#sensitive-variables).
     - **Mark as optional**: Defines whether populating this input variable is mandatory or not.
-By marking an input variable as optional, you allow it to receive it **Blank** values and ommit passing an actual value will not result in an error.
+By marking an input variable as optional, you allow it to receive **Blank** values and omit passing an actual value, which doesn't result in an error.
 You can find information regarding optional input variables in [Optional input variables](#optional-input-variables).

     > [!NOTE]
     > The **Variable name**, **Data type**, and **External name** fields are required to create an input variable.